Connect with others who understand.

 • Avoid using washcloths, loofahs, or brushes directly on HS lesions.

-• Wash your skin with gentle soaps or cleansers daily and dry skin thoroughly.
+• Wash your affected skin with gentle soaps or cleansers daily and dry your skin thoroughly.

-• Blot your skin with a noncomedogenic powder to reduce discomfort.
+• Blot your skin with a powder that won’t clog your pores.

 • Apply a warm compress for 10 minutes to reduce pain.

-Not everyone responds to treatments and at-home remedies in the same way.
+Not everyone responds to treatments and home remedies in the same way.
 Each comes with risks and benefits.
-Speak to your doctor about the best remedies for you and how to care for your wounds at home.
+Speak to your doctor about the best remedies for your skin and how to care for your symptoms at home.

 A myHSteam Member